apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 ### Code edits in the cdn-in-a-box directory

-Re/installed docker from the command line to use user=[your username] flag, and update the dockerfiles in the code for both enroller and traffic_ops in the cdn-in-a-box folders with the correct architecture for the M1.
+Re/installed docker from the command line to use `--user=[your username]` flag, and update the dockerfiles in the code for both enroller and traffic_ops in the cdn-in-a-box folders with the correct architecture for the M1.
 Link to install info for docker for [Install from command line] (https://docs.docker.com/desktop/install/mac-install/)  and use Install from command line located in the "Mac with Apple Silicon" tab.

 - At the postgresql install, update the cdn-in-a-box/traffic_ops Dockerfile to `-aarch64/pgdg-redhat-repo-latest.noarch.rpm` right after `EL-${RHEL_VERSION%%.*}`.
 - At the first `FROM` of the cdn-in-a-box/enroller Dockerfile, append `--platform=linux/amd64`.